 2. Gender Bias & Stereotypes

-Gender Bias & Stereotypes are deep-rooted in the Indian business landscape.
-International Finance Corporation (IFC) report highlighted that women-led businesses regularly face biases and have a much harder time in accessing networks, mentorship, and business support.
+Gender Bias and Stereotypes are deep-rooted in the Indian business landscape.
+International Finance Corporation (IFC) report highlighted that women-led businesses regularly face biases and have a much harder time accessing networks, mentorship, and business support.
 Clients and potential customers in certain industries such as the automobile industry tend to have biases that affect their trust in women entrepreneurs.

 3. Balancing Work & Family Responsibilities

 Women entrepreneurs in India who are working mothers or “Mompreneurs” have to somehow manage two important yet overwhelming roles – that of an “Entrepreneur” and a “Caregiver”.